NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   Element                                                               Type               Units      Constraints      Required  Default   Notes
   ====================================================================  =================  =========  ===============  ========  ========  =========================================
   ``HeatingSystemType/Boiler/CondensingSystem``                         boolean                                        No        See [#]_  Whether it is a condensing boiler
+  ``HeatingSystemType/Boiler/OutdoorResetControl``                      boolean                                        No        false     Whether it is has outdoor reset controls
   ``IsSharedSystem``                                                    boolean                                        No        false     Whether it serves multiple dwelling units
   ``DistributionSystem``                                                idref                         See [#]_         Yes                 ID of attached distribution system
   ``AnnualHeatingEfficiency[Units="AFUE"]/Value`` or ``YearInstalled``  double or integer  frac or #  0 - 1 or > 1600  Yes       See [#]_  Rated efficiency or Year installed